Conservatism is the latest term for what is essentially the ideology that the rich and powerful have been following ruthlessly for millennia.

 - d.Providing government funding of electoral campaigns while excluding all political donations, to ensure that campaigns are publicised fairly.

-- e.Publicising the benefits of strong government involvement in the administration of a public-focussed policy agenda that serves and protect the rights of citizens.
+- e.Publicising the benefits of strong government involvement in the administration of a public-focused policy agenda that serves and protects the rights of citizens.

 - f.Strong government support for an independent and free press that can challenge government at all levels to be better, even to financially supporting community-based media, but without editorial interference.

 - g.Using evidence-based decision-making to ensure that implementations of public policy will actually succeed.

 - h.Providing government-funded, but politically independent, fact-checking organisations to report on the fairness and accuracy of government and non-government media.